-Delmar-Bethlehem EMS responded to 3,572 calls for assistance in 2017.
+Delmar-Bethlehem EMS used our six ambulances to respond to 3,840 calls for assistance in 2018.
 The agency uses a hybrid staffing model to meet the needs of the community.
-Volunteers put in more than 15,000 volunteer hours during 2017 and more than 83,000 hours over the last five years.
+Volunteers put in more than 15,000 volunteer hours during 2018 and more than 98,000 hours over the last six years.
 The agency is predominantly volunteer from 6:00 pm to 6:00 am every night.
-Approximately 70 volunteer Emergency Medical Technicians (EMTs), Advanced EMTs, paramedics, and ambulance drivers respond to calls for medical assistance.
+Approximately 75 volunteer Emergency Medical Technicians (EMTs), Advanced EMTs, Paramedics, and ambulance drivers respond to calls for medical assistance.
 Between the hours of 6:00 am and 6:00 pm, paid EMTs from the Albany County Sheriff’s Office EMS Unit supplement the volunteers by staffing three Delmar-Bethlehem EMS ambulances.

 Each 911 call in our community is answered with a dual response — a Delmar-Bethlehem EMS ambulance and an Albany County Sheriff’s Office EMS Unit Paramedic.
 The Albany County Sheriff’s Office stations at least two paramedics in the Town of Bethlehem 24 hours a day, seven days a week.
 The two agencies join together to provide care on calls requiring advanced life support.
 Delmar-Bethlehem EMS is also an advanced life support (AEMT) agency.

-Delmar-Bethlehem EMS is supported by a combination of donations, billing revenue and tax funds provided by the Town of Bethlehem Ambulance District.
+Delmar-Bethlehem EMS is supported by a combination of donations to an annual fund drive, billing revenue, and tax funds provided by the Town of Bethlehem Ambulance District.
 The total ambulance tax paid by residents to support Delmar-Bethlehem EMS has been gradually reduced by more than 50 percent since 2012.
 A recent study of the manpower and administrative value and savings created by Delmar-Bethlehem EMS showed the creation of $4.5 million in savings in the five years from 2013 to 2017 through the use of volunteers and creating efficiencies in the EMS system.